 - 6) The area covered by this NP is made up of three communities.
-Chidham, Hambrook and part of Nutbourne East and is shown in the map (1) outlined in black.
-The area to the south of the A259 is an Area of Outstanding Natural Beauty (AONB) protruding in to Chichester Harbour with a long coast line.
+Chidham, Hambrook and Nutbourne East and is shown in the Map (1) outlined in black.
+The area to the south of the A259 is an Area of Outstanding Natural Beauty (AONB) with its long coastline protruding into Chichester Harbour.
 Many of the listed buildings (see Appendix D) are within the AONB and are an intrinsic part of the historic landscape.
-Large areas of the Chidham peninsular are open fields many of which have a coastal boundary along one side which gives an open and wild beauty to the landscape.
-This plan therefore only accommodates sustainable small limited development within the AONB if necessary.
+Large areas of the Chidham peninsula are open fields, many of which have a coastal boundary along one side, which gives an open and wild beauty to the landscape.
+This plan therefore only accommodates, when considered necessary, sustainable small limited development within the AONB.
 The parish is divided east to west by both the A259 and the main Chichester to Portsmouth railway line.
 The A27 to the north and Chichester Harbour to the south and fields east and west form the natural boundaries of the parish.
 The main settlement area is to the north of the AONB and to the south of the A27.
-Most of the community live in Hambrook and part of Nutbourne.
-Our neighbouring Parishes are Bosham to the east, Southbourne to the west and Funtington to the north. - 7) Constraints within the plan area limit most development to north of the A259 and south of the A27.
-The screening determination under Regulation 9 and Schedule 1 of the Environmental Assessment of Plans and Program Regulations 2004 for Plan Area has determined that formal Strategic Environmental Assessment is not required.
+Most of the community live in Hambrook and Nutbourne East.
+Our neighbouring parishes are Bosham to the east, Southbourne to the west and Funtington to the north. - 7) Constraints within the plan area limit most development to north of the A259 and south of the A27.
+The screening determination, under Regulation 9 and Schedule 1, of the Environmental Assessment of Plans and Programme Regulations 2004 for the plan area has determined that a formal Strategic Environmental Assessment is not required.
 The LP1 policy demonstrates the commitment to sustainable development in all aspects of development.
-The Plan does not allocate development sites that would significantly affect the nearby Chichester Harbour AONB or the South Downs National Park. - 8) This Plan is a document prepared by and on behalf of the residents of the Civil Parish.
-It also covers a framework of technical, statutory policies that will have a major influence on the form, shape and amount of development in the Plan area.
-A number of maps are included, each of which presents a different aspect of the current Plan area, the first of which defines the boundary covered by this Plan.
+The plan does not allocate development sites that would significantly effect the nearby Chichester Harbour AONB or the South Downs National Park. - 8) This plan is a document prepared by and on behalf of the residents of the civil parish.
+It also covers a framework of technical, statutory policies that will have a major influence on the form, shape and amount of development in the plan area.
+A number of maps are included, each of which presents a different aspect of the current plan area, the first of which defines the boundary covered by this plan.